jedcrandall/jedcrandall.github.com/courses/cse539spring2023/syllabus.md

 - Course Name: CSE 539, Applied Cryptography (HYBRID)
 - Instructor: Jed Crandall
 - Email: jedimaestro@asu.edu
-- Meeting Times: Certain Tuesdays 3:00pm to 4:15pm
+- Meeting Times: Certain Tuesdays 3:00pm to 4:15pm, there will be a Zoom link to attend online but you must do so LIVE
 - Meeting Location: Tempe - COORS 199
 - Online Discussions: TBD (will probably be in Canvas or Piazza)